camunda-consulting/zeebe-tuner/README.md

 # Zeebe Tuner

 A set of tools that can run series of benchmarks on a Kubernetes cluster based on configuration parameters from a spreadsheet.
+If you don't have a Kubernetes cluster yet, have a look at [Camunda 8 Kubernetes Installation](https://github.com/camunda-community-hub/camunda8-greenfield-installation).

 ## Initial setup